Cyberwatch/cyberwatch_api_powershell/README.md

 ```

-- Use the client to retreive a remote access details (here the last created remote access) :
+- Use the client to retrieve a remote access details (here the last created remote access) :

 ```
 PS > $ram = $client.remote_accesses() | Select-Object -Last 1